VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-despoina.md

 - Separate files for class implementation: Each class has a .cpp file for implementation and a corresponding .h file for declarations.

 This structure ensures that the code remains modular and scalable as we add new features to the robot dog.

+3. Code redundancy
+Another issue we had to ensure we do not do was code redundancy.
+Without proper organization, different team members could write the same functionality multiple times in different parts of the codebase.
+This redundancy not only wastes time but also makes the code harder to maintain.

+To combat this, we agreed to:

+- Create reusable methods in separate files: For example, instead of rewriting the same walking logic in multiple places, we created a single Walking class with reusable methods.
+- Leverage header files for shared functionality: These header files act as a central source, ensuring consistency and reducing duplicate code.